pharrell90/LeetCode_Python/README.md

 # LeetCode_Python
-Solutions for LeetCode using Python
+Solutions for LeetCode OJ using Python